Launching a product can be one of the most exciting (and stressful) times for your business.

 - Not focusing on the customer’s needs

-Take the time to brief your department heads and provide them with the informational material they will need for your product launch.
+Misinformed employees can detract from your business’ success.
+Take the time to brief your department heads and provide them with any informational material (like this product launch checklist!) about your new product launch.

 “Today’s customers expect 2-day shipping, and if you deliver, you will be rewarded.”